Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 With this version, we are creating a computed signal, `activatedRouteValue`, which is still connected to the `activatedRoute.queryParams` observable but only tracks the corresponding query param value we are interested inside the `get` method.
 Now, we define our effect using this signal, and not `allQueryParams`, this way the effect will only get executed when there's actually a new value to refresh our `queryParamValue` signal.

 This is just slightly more efficient since the `computed` expression will still be evaluated every time `allQueryParams` gets updated.
-But, at least we won't trigger the effect that often and we also get an additional advantage with this approach: We can properly initialize our `queryParamValue` signal:
+But, at least we won't trigger the effect that often.
+Additionally, we get another interesting advantage with this approach: We can properly initialize our `queryParamValue` signal:

 ```ts
 const queryParamValue = signal(activatedRouteValue());
 ```

-This will just pull the current value of the relevant query param in that specific instant.
-So it would be equivalent to do something like this:
+Accessing `activatedRouteValue` is basically the same as accessing `activatedRoute.snapshot.queryParams[queryParamName]`.
+Actually, doing the following would be equivalent:

 ```ts
 const queryParamValue = signal(activatedRoute.snapshot.queryParams[queryParamName]);
 ```

-But using the signal to initialize it is a bit more concise and the dependency between `queryParamValue` and `activatedRouteValue` is easier to notice.
-Additionally, it's of course more interesting to initialize `queryParamValue` with something connected to `activatedRoute` than to using an empty string.
+But using the `activatedRouteValue` signal directly is a bit more concise.
+Apart from that, it's of course more interesting to initialize `queryParamValue` with something connected to `activatedRoute` and not just an empty string.
+So this is definitely a better solution than before.

-Coming back to our goal, the only missing part is connecting changes made on our writable `queryParamValue` signal to Angular's router state and the browser url.
-So we can achieve the two-way binding.
-We'll also implement this with an effect:
+Coming back to our goal, the only missing part is connecting changes made to our writable `queryParamValue` signal to Angular's router state and the browser url.
+This way we would achieve the desired two-way binding.

+Let's implement the missing part with another effect:

 ```ts
 @Injectable({ providedIn: "root" })